alisher-batmanov/alisher-batmanov.github.io/_pages/teaching.md

 ## Undergraduate Course Instructor

 - <span style="color:#001f3d"><strong>ECON 120B: Econometrics B (Linear Regression and Causal Inference) - Summer 2024 ([Evaluations](https://drive.google.com/file/d/1u6iKia2HtoPHY9QorecfwbNRmjwa9Zx2/view?usp=share_link))</strong></span>
 "The professor did a wonderful job engaging the students in a way that made the information stick.
-I appreciate his teaching style and the things I learned"; "The rate the material was taught at was easy to follow in context of the quick pace for summer session"; "Made sure he was readily available, especially in the discord channel that was made for the class"; "I especially liked how interactive lectures were"; "He was really welcoming and interested in the lives of his students.
+I appreciate his teaching style and the things I learned; The rate the material was taught at was easy to follow in context of the quick pace for summer session; Made sure he was readily available, especially in the discord channel that was made for the class; I especially liked how interactive lectures were; He was really welcoming and interested in the lives of his students.
 He asked me about my work and why I was taking the class.
 He also went above and beyond by answering questions on discord that my team and I had.
-He was always prompt and informative"
+He was always prompt and informative."